Vyral/mark-feder/_posts/2019-09-27-what-are-your-operating-expenses.md

 A major factor in determining whether a piece of real estate is a sound investment is calculating its **operating expenses.** Examples include property taxes, home insurance, maintenance, repairs, legal items, accounting items, utilities, trash, and so on.&nbsp;

 **Once you account for the property’s operating expenses, you’ll know what it will cost to run the property.** Using an example, say your client bought a property for $1 million and rent amounts to $100,000 each year.
-The property comes with a vacancy factor of $5,000, $15,000 in property taxes, $5,000 in insurance, another $5,000 for management, and the remaining $10,000 goes to maintenance, sewer, water, trash, and accounting.
+The property comes with a vacancy cost of $5,000, $15,000 in property taxes, $5,000 in insurance, another $5,000 for management, and the remaining $10,000 goes to maintenance, sewer, water, trash, and accounting.
 Add it all up and your operating expenses total $35,000.&nbsp;

 {% include pullquote.html %}